Outdooractive/gis-tools/README.md

 - Supports EPSG:3857 (web mercator) and EPSG:4326 (geodetic) conversions
 - Supports WKT/WKB, also with different projections
 - Spatial search with a R-tree
-- Includes many spatial algorithms, and more to come
+- Includes many spatial algorithms (ported from turf.js), and more to come
 - Has a helper for working with x/y/z map tiles (center/bounding box/resolution/…)
 - Can encode/decode Polylines